-The thought of being debt free sounds like a dream come true for most of us.
-Many folks are wrapped up in credit card debt, car payments, mortgage payments, etc. However, there’s one debt freeing yourself from could do more harm than good, from a mathematical standpoint.
+The thought of being debt-free sounds like a dream come true for most of us.
+Many folks are wrapped up in credit card debt, car payments, mortgage payments, etc. However, there’s one debt in which freeing yourself from could do more harm than good, from a mathematical standpoint.
 That is your mortgage debt.
 Honestly, it’s often not a good idea to pay it off or even pay extra on it before age 50.

 He replied, “I know what to do.
 We’re going to pay our house off, then take the monthly payments and save it.”